Building on successes in international teaching, learning, research, and service to increase engagement at every level.

 A group of nursing students at clinic in Africa

-Gain insight into global health issues and cultural safety during a five-week practice in Ghana or Zambia; normally held early-March to mid-April.
+Gain insight into global health issues and cultural safety during a five-week practice in Ghana or Zambia.

-Students choosing to participate in this practicum will work in a variety of settings, including: rural and remote community health clinics, government funded health centres, school and university settings, and a number of non-government organizations.
+You will learn and teach in a variety of settings, including rural and remote community health clinics, government-funded health centres, school and university settings, and non-government organizations.

 Review the Out of Region Practice Placement Experience.
 You must meet the out-of-region requirements to be considered for a Global Health placement.
 In addition, the following requirements must be met: